Super Soft Cheese-Filled Rolls

 Cheese leaks out during baking

-Rolls are dense
+Rolls come out dense

 Rolls are dry

-• Bake just until lightly golden
+- Bake just until they’re lightly golden to keep them moist and tender

 Frequently Asked Questions